 It's harder to specify which hands are just regular losses that could have been avoided with optimal play and which ones are coolers, but usually it's also going to be true that a very strong hand loses against another very strong one.
 These are the ones where a set loses against an overset, a nut flush against a straight flush or a full house against quads.
 Because the flop, the turn and the river game already supplied us with more and more information, it's less obvious to go broke with a worse hand.
 It can be a general rule that when the hand is currently in the turn or river the coolers are closer to the hypothetical nuts against second nuts situation.

 How to handle cooler situations?

 Cooler hands usually result in big pots and can turn the game around.
-If we lose a big pot in a tournament because of a cooler, it usually means we are fatally weakened or flat out busted.
-Despite this I believe that we need to forget these hands simply because there is nothing to learn from them whatsoever, we can't do anything to prefent them and they don't need further analyzing.
-We can definitely say that coolers are entirely irrelevant from a professionals standpoint.
+If you lose a big pot in a tournament because of a cooler, it usually means you are fatally weakened or flat out busted.
+Despite this I believe that you need to forget these hands simply because there is nothing to learn from them whatsoever, you can't do anything to prevent them and they don't need further analyzing.
+You can definitely say that coolers are entirely irrelevant from a professionals standpoint.

 Due to the nature of unavoidable situations, the position of the people involved is symmetric

 .
 This means that it doesn't matter who's currently winning at a certain point in the game, you can't play the hand bad or good, the cards play themselves.
 Also because there are no real decisions, it's absolutely irrelevant which player has which hand.
 Both players are victims the same amount of times in cooler situations and the luckier player wins the pot.

 To summarize it all, coolers have always existed and will always exist in poker.
 In the long term us being winners or losers of coolers will all even out, you can't change the outcome of these situations so the healthiest thing to do is to be emotionally neutral towards them.